CornerstonePres/cornerstone-pres/_events/2020-03-31-spiritual-practices.md

 banner_image: /images/uploads/20200331_112638.jpg
 priority: false
 ---
-TODAY's SPIRITUAL PRACTICE: Breath Prayer
+This week's SPIRITUAL PRACTICE: the Breath Prayer

-This spiritual practice can be as long or short in enduration as you choose.
+This spiritual practice can be as long or short in duration as you choose.
 The use of a breath prayer in your regular spiritual practices encourages the practioner to pause in the day.

 Begin by finding a quiet space with no distractions.
 Close your eyes if this helps you to disclude any visual distractions.
 Take a deep breath focusing your mind into the lower back side of your lungs for a count of 4, pause, release the breath for a count of 4.
 Do this a few times as you clear any thoughts.
 As an imagery assist - acknowledge the thought, visualize yourself opening the door and escorting the thought out, close the door.